Postselected quantum hypothesis testing: Introduction

 Before stating our main results, we need to introduce several quantities which we will find to characterise the hypothesis testing errors defined above.

 Underlying all of them is the \emph{max-relative entropy}~\cite{datta_2009}, defined as

 Here, the inequality between operators is understood in terms of the positive semidefinite cone, i.e.\ $\rho \leq \lambda \sigma$ if and only if $\lambda \sigma - \rho$ is a positive semidefinite operator, and $\norm{\cdot}{\infty}$ denotes the operator norm (largest singular value).
-This quantity is typically defined for normalised quantum states $\rho$ and $\sigma$, although we will extend the same definition also to unnormalised positive semidefinite operators.
+Eq.~\eqref{eq:dmax_definition} is typically defined for normalised quantum states $\rho$ and $\sigma$, although we will extend the same definition also to unnormalised positive semidefinite operators.
+This quantity can be understood as the sandwiched R\'enyi divergence of order $\infty$~\cite{muller-lennert_2013}; in the case where $\rho = P$ and $\sigma = Q$ are classical discrete probability distributions, this reduces to the $\infty$--R\'enyi divergence $D_{\max} (P\|Q) = D_{\infty}(P\|Q) = \log \sup_x P(x) / Q(x)$.

 The max-relative entropy gives rise to two important quantities: the \deff{Hilbert projective metric}~\cite{bushell_1973}

 and the \deff{Thompson metric}~\cite{thompson_1963}